n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ActivationTrigger/README.md

 # Activation Trigger

-The Activation Trigger node gets triggered when an event gets fired by n8n or the workflow.
+The Activation Trigger node gets triggered when an event gets fired by n8n or a workflow.

 ::: tip 💡 Keep in mind
-1. If you want to use the Activation Trigger node for a workflow, add the node to the workflow.
+If you want to use the Activation Trigger node for a workflow, add the node to the workflow.
 You don't have to create a separate workflow.
 :::

-The Activation Trigger node gets triggered for the workflow it gets added.
+The Activation Trigger node gets triggered for the workflow that it gets added to.
 The Activation Trigger node can be used to trigger a workflow to notify the state of the workflow.

 ## Node Reference